 The Districts are in a superior position to continue operation and maintenance of the Don Pedro Project.
-The Districts have owned and operated the Project for over 40 years.
-TID was established in June 1887 and was California's first publicly-owned irrigation district and MID was established in July 1887.
-The Districts' and the Project's excellent record of performance demonstrates that the Districts possess the financial and personnel resources to meet the operation, maintenance, and capital requirements of the Project.
-The Districts have been producing hydroelectric power on the Tuolumne River since 1923 when Old Don Pedro was constructed.
+The Districts have owned and operated the Don Pedro Project for over 40 years.
+TID was established in June 1887 and was California's first irrigation district and MID was established in July 1887.
+The Districts' excellent record of performance demonstrates that they possess the financial and personnel resources to meet the operation, maintenance, and capital requirements of the Project.
+The Districts have been producing hydroelectric power on the Tuolumne River since 1923 when the old Don Pedro facility was constructed.